James-Brundage/ECG_PASP/ReadMe.md

 This repo set up to build the appropriate docker image and run a docker container that can extract .XML ECG files to .npy files in the same format that were used for training, then perform model inference with a model JIT.

 ## Install
 The inference/extraction runs on a docker container.
 It assumes that it is running on a linux OS.
-Git, git lfs and docker are all required.
+Git and docker are required.
 All other requirements install as part of the docker container and do not need to be locally installed.
-The script attempts to install git lfs if it is not already installed.

-1) Install git, git lfs and docker
+1) Install git and docker
 2) Clone this repo
+3) Download model JIT
+4) In example.sh, change the WEIGHTS_DIR to the directory where the model JIT is stored and change WEIGHTS_NAME to the name of the downloaded JIT.
-3) Run example.sh, which will run extraction and inference on example ECGs stored in the repo.
+5) Run example.sh, which will run extraction and inference on example ECGs stored in the repo.
-4) Change target directories listed below to meet preference, and then run on run.sh for final inference
+6) Change target directories listed below to meet preference, and then run on run.sh for final inference

 ## Setup And Running Inference